qMRLab/mooc/1 Introduction to qMRI/01-intro.md

       - NeuroPoly Lab, Polytechnique Montreal, Quebec, Canada
 ---

-This section starts by explaining the distinction between MRI and quantitative MRI (qMRI), which is of essence to the central premise of this MOOC.
+This section starts by explaining the distinction between MRI and quantitative MRI (qMRI), which is of essence to the central premise of this mOOC.

 Next, it aims at delivering an intuitive understanding of how MRI works by using cartoons, simulations and example applications, all introduced in the context of overarching concepts from physics and everyday life.

 ::: {admonition} See also
 :class: seealso
-For a more theoretical introductory explanation, the reader is referred to [Nishimura](https://en.wikipedia.org/wiki/Dwight_Nishimura) [-@Nishimura:1996uc].
+For a more theoretical introductory explanation, the reader is referred to [@Nishimura:1996uc].
 :::

 After covering the basics of MRI, the relationship between data acquisition and parameter estimation will be explained based on two basic qMRI applications: _T_{sub}`1` and _T_{sub}`2` mapping.